-The MAHC is based on scientific data and best practices gathered through a strong partnership between public health and aquatics industry experts, which makes it easier to adopt and implement.
+Because the MAHC is based on scientific data and best practices gathered through a strong partnership between public health and aquatics industry experts, it is easier to adopt and implement.
 Unlike legislation, the MAHC is voluntarily adopted wholly or in part and driven by your expertise.
 It is free, accessible to all, and backed by the Centers for Disease Control and Prevention (CDC).
-The MAHC is unique in that it is kept sustainable, current and complete because the people who use it vote on its content every other year via membership in The Council for the Model Aquatic Health Code (CMAHC).
+The MAHC is unique in that it is kept sustainable, current and complete because the people who use it vote on its content every 3 years via membership in The Council for the Model Aquatic Health Code (CMAHC).

 In November 2016, the CMAHC requested applications for people to join their Technical Committees (TC's).
 The TC's are comprised of subject matter experts and serve as a technical resource to the Technical Review Committee (TRC) as they review and process the submitted Change Requests (CR's) for the 2017 MAHC update cycle.
 The seven TC's are: Design and Construction; Disinfection and Water Quality; Injury Prevention, Risk Management and Safety; Lifeguarding and Bather Supervision; Operation and Maintenance; Recirculation and Filtration and Ventilation and Air Quality.

 On July 15, 2016, the CDC released the Second Edition of the MAHC.
 For the 2016 edition, 159 change requests were submitted for CMAHC member voting at the 2015 CMAHC biennial conference.
 Of these, 92 (58%) change requests were passed by CMAHC vote.
 CDC reviewed the change requests and accepted 84 (91%) of the 92 MAHC change requests that the CMAHC membership passed plus one editorial CR that was not passed.